CarvellWakeman/IncomeOutcome/WORKITEMS.md

 *[BUGFIX] Permissions revoked on runtime leaves import activity empty *[BUGFIX] Some MyTab import expenses are not split

+*[CHANGE] All objects (models) should have a manager and only be related by foreign keys.
+Remove split column, blacklist dates column, etc.
 *[CHANGE] SplitAdapter has a data structure (class) that represents the holder's values.
 That data structure is updated (Don't hold references to viewHolders)
 *[CHANGE] Transaction uses category ID and person ID instead of strings *[CHANGE] Database operations use service/intentservice instead of AsyncTask (why?)